lucy-sha512/archethic-docs/docs/learn/sharding.md

 * Attacks on the data nodes
 * Unlimited data network without overloading the global network.

-Arch Ethic blockchain employs `Sharding` with redesigned self discovery and data synchronization to ensure avalaibility irrespective of a disaster.
+Archethic blockchain employs `Sharding` with redesigned self discovery and data synchronization to ensure avalaibility irrespective of a disaster.
 Prioritizing data freshness is ensured by Heuristics to allow recovery from the best network path.

-#### Building Blocks of Sharding in Arch Ethic Blockchain
+#### Building Blocks of Sharding in Archethic Blockchain
  - ` Transaction Chains `
  With Transaction Chain paradigm, transactions can be divided into chain, to ensure a concurrent processing unlike traditional blockchains.
 - `Avalability`
 The storage layers ensures avalability even in case of disaster through `Replication`.
 -`Unlimited Network Storage`
-Arch Ethic blockchain controls overloading of the global network by definning rule for nymber of replicas per chain.
+Archethic blockchain controls overloading of the global network by definning rule for nymber of replicas per chain.
 This replication rule changes as new nodes are added to the network.
 The replication rule is refined as the number of transaction in the chain increases.
 * The number of replicas for a transaction chain initially will be the first instantiation of the rule.